jimniels/blog/_posts/2018-12-08-book-review-the-pun-also-rises.md

 > Homophonic puns exploit words that sound alike, either generally or identically...By contrast, homographic puns are based on etymologically distinct words, spelled the same, that have more than one meaning, such as bunk.(10)

-Homophonic: “the excitement at the circus is in tents” (“in tents” and “intense” are two words the listener will hear and have to distinguish between).
+**Homophonic**: “the excitement at the circus is in tents” (“in tents” and “intense” are two words the listener will hear and have to distinguish between).

-Homographic: “An architect in prison complained that the walls were not built to scale”.
+**Homographic**: “An architect in prison complained that the walls were not built to scale”.
 Note the dual meaning of “scale”: 1) the building’s relative proportions, as seen by the architect, or 2) the difficulty someone might encounter when attempting to escape over the prison walls.
 The beauty of the pun here is that both definitions work.

 Those damn homophonic puns, though, are always the more difficult ones to express online, as you hear them in your head, but once you type them out you realize “crap this isn’t going to come across right” because you have to type it with literal spelling.
 Here’s an example of a pun that, when you see it, you immediately grasp the pun.
 But when you hear it, it can take a second to grasp: